r-elsa/invoicing/README.md

 - email invoice
 - add customers
 - more functionality for invoice e.g.personal message
-- user can not create many account with same email address
+- user can not create many accounts with same email address